sails-adminpanel/sails-adminpanel/docs/Configuration.md

 + `view` - view details of record
 + `remove` - ability to remove record

-Every entity configuration shuld be placed into `entities` block into `config/adminpanel.js` file.
+Every model configuration should be placed into `models` block into `config/adminpanel.js` file.
 And have a required property `model`.

 ```
 module.exports.adminpanel = {
-    entities: {
+    models: {

         users: { // key.
 No matter what you will write here. just follow JS rules for objects
             title: 'Users', // If not defined will be taken from key.
 Here will be `users`